Xyna-Factory/xyna-images/README.md

 * In xyna-factory/installation/ call "./build.sh build"
 * Build GitIntegation-application by running ant build in xyna-factory/xyna-factory/modules/xmcp/gitintegration and copy result into /xynadev
 * Run docker build in xynadev folder with argument --build-arg XYNABASE_IMAGE=xynabase:\<Tag\>.

+### xynabuildplatfom
+For building the xynabuildplatfom you have to:
+* Running build.sh